jerryscript-project/iotjs/docs/help/Getting-Started.md

 ##### To write a test case

-1. Write a test case inside test directory.
+Depend on the purpose of the test case (whether it's a positive or negative one), place it under `test/run_pass` or `test/run_fail` directory.
+The required external resources should be placed into `test/resources`.

-2. List up a test case in **test/testsets.js**. (this procedure will be removed after ``fs.readDir[Sync]`` is implemented.)
+1. Write a test case and place it into the proper directory.
-3. Set attributes on the test case if it needs in **attrs.js** where the directory of your test case belongs.
+2. List up the test case in [test/testsets.json](../../test/testsets.json), and set attributes (timeout, skip, ...) on the test case if it needs.

 #### Advanced Topics
 You can refer to [Writing new IoT.js builtin module](../devs/Writing-New-Builtin-Module.md) and [Optimization Tips](../devs/Optimization-Tips.md) pages for detailed information.